-- In order to protect the Waterpilot FMX167 and the temperature transmitter TMT181 from large transients, Endress+Hauser recommends the installation of an overvoltage protector upstream and downstream of the display and/or evaluation device as shown in the figure. - The Waterpilot FMX 167 has an integrated overvoltage protection to EN 61000 of $\leq$ 1.2 kV as standard.
+- To protect the Waterpilot FMX167 and the TMT181 temperature head transmitter from large interference voltage peaks, Endress+Hauser recommends installing external overvoltage protection upstream and downstream of the display and/or evaluation unit as shown in the graphic. - Overvoltage protection in accordance with EN 61000 (500V symmetrical/1000V asymmetrical) is integrated in the Waterpilot FMX167 as standard.